As Egyptian tourism recovers, tour guides mobilise for better conditions

 Ibrahim has been a tour guide since 1991.
 He says that, back then, tour guides were already at the mercy of big agencies and companies that seldom respect the minimum wage stipulated by law.
 “They never paid me the official minimum wage, and if I complained they would replace me with someone else who would accept working for such low wages,” he says.
 (We have changed his name at his request.)

-A court ruling that sought to liberalise the market in 2023 was appealed by the government – under pressure from corporations and the Ministry of Tourism, the Egyptian Center for Economic and Social Rights claims.
+A court ruling that sought to liberalise the market in 2023 was appealed by the government – under pressure from companies and the Ministry of Tourism, the Egyptian Center for Economic and Social Rights claims.

 Farouk Thabet, the tour guide who filed the case that resulted in the court victory that allows guides to elect their council, says that “the absence of an elected board has led to a loss of access to any privileges and gains from tourism developments in Egypt.”